Florida Court Records

 |

-In Orange County, the 6th District Court of Appeals and the 9th Judicial Circuit Court are classified under the appellate judicial system.
-However, the circuit court doubles as both a trial and appellate court.
+In Orange County, the circuit court doubles as both a trial and appellate court.
 For instance, it hears court cases and also reviews appeals from the county courts.

 Local residents may look to these courts for conflict resolution, justice, and documentation of life events.
 To file cases at these courts, residents must visit the following locations: